With This App Made By 100+ Language Experts, You'll Be Speaking A New Language In 3 Weeks

 Over 100 linguists are currently beavering away at Babbel HQ to develop the best language-learning app ever.
 Over one million active subscribers are already convinced.
 So who are these people and what are they doing so right?

-At the time of the monologue, Matthew was part of a forty strong team of linguists and language experts dedicated to the construction of Babbel’s award-winning language courses.
-This team has now grown to over 100, all seated on one floor within a Berlin office that must surely rank as one of the world’s most multilingual.
+Just how many people does it take to create a range of award-winning language courses?
+At Babbel, we have a team of over 100 linguists and language experts working together on one floor of our Berlin office.
+It’s probably one of the most multilingual places on Earth.
 Sitting beside an Italian who speaks Russian, French, German, English and Finnish is a German who speaks Spanish, Portuguese and English.
 And they’re all learning other languages, of course.

 Aside from seeing just how many polyglots Babbel can fit in one room, there is a more serious aim to this: to tailor outstanding language courses that get you speaking your new language as quickly as possible – so quickly, in fact, that a recent study showed that even beginners just starting out in a new language only need an average of fifteen hours of study over a two-month period to cover the requirements for one college semester.
 So how do they do this?
 Let’s take a look.